Just-In-Time Analytics, Semantic Binding, and the Rise of Virtual Knowledge Graph

 Appendix: Advanced Semantic Binding

-The bindings in Section 3 were deliberately simple — each concept mapped to roughly one logical table.
-But the whole point of semantic binding is that a binding is not a mirror of your physical schema.
-The number of bindings is driven by how many meaningful concepts exist in the domain, not by how many tables the database administrator created.
-A single ontological entity can be backed by a join across five tables, an aggregation, a filtered slice, or even a table joined to itself.
+The Section 3 bindings were deliberately simple — roughly one concept per table.
+But a binding is not a mirror of your physical schema: the number of bindings is driven by how many meaningful concepts exist, not how many tables.
+One entity can be backed by a five-table join, an aggregation, a filtered slice, or a self-join.
+In every pattern below the SPARQL stays simple — the complexity is absorbed into the binding, declared and reviewed once.

 A.1 — JOIN-collapsed binding (many tables → one concept)

-A common pattern: the domain concept “Order” is a single idea, but the physical data is normalized across orders, order_line_items, products, and customers.
-Rather than expose four tables, one binding collapses the join and presents a single ex:Order entity with the attributes that matter to the business.
+The concept “Order” is a single idea, but the data is normalized across orders, order_line_items, products, and customers.
+One binding collapses the join into a single ex:Order entity.

 <#Order>